xnossisx/tree-bytecode/README.md

 # Introduction and disclaimer

 Hello!
-This is my first time putting any of my work on a public repository, and I'm pretty new and inexperienced with programming, so I'll probably have a lot of mistakes in here.
+This is my first time putting any of my work on my own public repository, and I'm pretty inexperienced, so this program isn't of the high quality.
+Therefore, feel free to criticize it, but please be respectful.
-So, feel free to put in your criticism of my program somewhere.
-Just be nice about it.

-Hello, I'm XnossisX.
-I work mostly in JavaScript and C++, and for some practice, I decided to start making a programming language
+Anyways, I'm XnossisX.
+I work mostly in Java and C++ these days, and for some practice, I decided to start making a programming language called Tree, whose main feature is that it is "event-oriented", meaning that it would theoretically be most suitable for programming applications.
-(It's called Tree, hence the name).

-This program in particular is intended to be an interpreter for bytecode that will be created from compiling Tree.
-The project is not done yet, and there should be regular edits from me.
+This program is intended to be an interpreter for bytecode that will be created from compiling Tree code.
+It is not done yet, so there *should* be regular edits from me.
+Most of the details about the structure bytecode are unwritten at the moment, but the basics can be gleaned from some of the comments that I have put in the source code.

 # Installation

 To install, download the files, and then compile from treeEx.cpp.

-To run any programs, including the sample programs included, use a .tree extension, and make sure to set the automatic file opener on Windows to your executable outputted from compilation.
+Sample programs use the .tree extension.